 A call for suggestions

-Despite the aforementioned obstacles, preliminary research suggests a treasure trove of literature can be found in the Netherlands, such as:
+Despite the aforementioned obstacles, my initial research indicates there is a treasure trove of literature that can be found in the Netherlands, such as:

 De Grote Drie (Willem Frederik Hermans, Gerard Reve and Harry Mulisch); Jan Wolkers, Hella Haase; A.C.
 Baantjer are all names to start with, while this year Marieke Lucas Rijneveld became the first Dutch winner of the International Booker Prize with a highly acclaimed (and translated) “The Discomfort of Evening”.

 I do hope this article has inspired you to dig a little deeper into Dutch literature and to begin your own journey.
 If you have already started then please share it.
 Now if you don’t mind, I’m going to get back to my book.

 Have you enjoyed any Dutch Literary treasures lately?
 Let us know in the comments below!